wazedrifat/ACR/README.md

-# ACR4
+autonomous CLeaning robot controller

- IDP project autonomous cleanig robot android app
+We had a robot that cleans houses & floors.
+This app was designed to control schedule, map, get notification, send various command to robot.